EFTEC/BladeOne/README.md

 ```php
 $blade=new bladeone\BladeOne($views,$cache,$mode);
 ```
-- BladeOne(templatefolder,compiledfolder,$mode) Creates the instance of BladeOne.
+- `BladeOne(templatefolder,compiledfolder,$mode)` Creates the instance of BladeOne.
 -   templatefolders indicates the folder (without ending backslash) of where the template files (*.blade.php) are located.
--   compiledfolder indicates the folder where the result of files will be saves.
-This folder should has write permission.
+-   compiledfolder indicates the folder where the result of files will be saved.
+This folder should have write permission.
 Also, this folder could be located outside of the Web Root.
 -   mode (optional).
 It sets the mode of the compile.
 See [setMode(mode)](#setmode) .
 By default it's automatic